Child Psychology Degree Program

 Charles Darwin is the father of the theory of evolution, but the bearded biologist’s work can also be considered the genesis of child psychology—indirectly, at least.
 In 1840, the famed scientist began collecting data on the growth and development of his own child as if he were studying a new, unidentified species.
 Fast-forward 180 years and child psychology is one of the fastest-growing and most important specialties in the field.

 Human beings experience more emotional, psychological, biological, and behavioral changes during childhood than in any other period of their lives.
 Child psychology is the study of that dynamic and crucial period of development.
-This page will introduce you to the specialty subfield of child psychology and explain what kind of training and education it takes to earn the coveted title of “child psychologist.”
+This page will introduce you to the specialty subfield of child psychology, describe what a child psychology degree program covers, and explain what kind of training and education it takes to earn the coveted title of “child psychologist.”
 You’ll learn what child psychologists earn, where they practice, how they’re licensed, and the traits that separate the good ones from those who are truly great.
 Child psychologists are trusted with what just might be the country’s most valuable resource—the minds of its’ children.
 Here’s a look at what it takes to earn that trust.

 What is a Child Psychologist?